(No ratings)

 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

-Board Certification: American Board of Pediatrics - Pediatrics
+Board Certification: Certification: American Board of Pediatrics

-Licensed In: California
+Licensed In: Louisiana

 Dr. Tarek Hamad Soliman Salman, MD is associated with these hospitals and organizations: